reactjs/react.dev/content/docs/state-and-lifecycle.md

 React may batch multiple `setState()` calls into a single update for performance.

-Because `this.props` and `this.state` may be updated asynchronously, you should not rely on their values for calculating the next state.
+Because `this.props` and `this.state` maybe updated asynchronously, you should not rely on their values for calculating the next state.

 For example, this code may fail to update the counter: